Entropic optimal transport beyond product reference couplings: the Gaussian case on Euclidean space: Introduction

-\paragraph{Outline and contributions} In Section \ref{sec:statement_reduction}, we introduce our framework and show that the problem we study is well defined.
+\paragraph{Outline and contributions} In Section \ref{sec:statement_reduction}, we introduce our basic pairwise framework and show that the problem of entropic coupling with general reference is well-defined.
 This first part enables us to introduce our approach based on matrix analysis.
-The main results of this paper are in Section \ref{sec:closed_form} where we solve the Gaussian entropic optimal transport problem relative to a general reference measure.
+The main results of this paper are in Section \ref{sec:closed_form} where we solve the pairwise Gaussian entropic optimal transport problem relative to a general reference measure.
 Our first proof is based on the study of the primal objective function.
 Then, we recover the result through the derivation and solution of the dual problem.
-We conclude by studying the specific case where the reference measure is a proper coupling, and thus is only parametrized by a correlation matrix (Section \ref{sec:examples}).
-In the same section, we use the one-dimensional case as an illustration of how the different parameters of our problem impact the solution.
-More precisely, we show that a well chosen reference correlation parameter enables to reduce the bias induced by the entropic penalty.
-A separate appendix collects auxiliary results used in the proofs of our main statements (Section \ref{sec:auxiliary}).
+Our main result relies on the assumption that a certain matrix is invertible.
+Section \ref{sec:examples} begins with a study of this assumption and provides two sufficient conditions for this to hold.
+In the same section, two examples of reference couplings are studied: a proper coupling only parametrized by a correlation matrix, and a reference coupling with independent coordinates.
+In Section \ref{sec:static_to_dyn} we bring our results to bear on the problem of trajectory reconstruction through a sequential implementation of our pairwise results.
+In that same context, Section \ref{sec:numerical_experiments} illustrates the merits of using a general reference with way of simulating sample paths reconstructed from marginal distributions.
+A separate appendix collects proofs for the dual problem strategy (Section \ref{sec:proofs_dual}) and auxiliary results used in the proofs of our main statements (Section \ref{sec:auxiliary}).